jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Leveraging React hooks like useEffect() for handling side effects allows developers to write more concise and efficient code, separating concerns and enhancing the scalability and flexibility of React components.

-## Intermediate 11> Describe the purpose of error boundaries in React.
+## 11> Describe the purpose of error boundaries in React.

 > _Purpose_: Error boundaries in React are components that catch JavaScript errors anywhere in their child component tree during rendering, in lifecycle methods, and in constructors of the whole tree below them.